-Bachelor of Arts Science (Geoscience, 5-12) - Leads to Teacher Licensure
+Bachelor of Science, Science Education (Secondary Earth Science) - Leads to Teacher Licensure

 Our online geoscience degree prepares you to teach high school earth science.
-The B.A. in Science (Geosciences, 5-12) with its specialization in earth science (geosciences) teaches you the skills and knowledge in general science, advanced geoscience, and teaching methods necessary to become a highly qualified high school earth science teacher.
+The B.S. in Science Education (Secondary Earth Science) with its specialization in earth science (geosciences) teaches you the skills and knowledge in general science, advanced geoscience, and teaching methods necessary to become a highly qualified high school earth science teacher.

 WGU is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure, a testament to the fact that WGU graduates have the knowledge and skills to be effective in helping all students learn.

-The B.A. in Science (Geosciences, 5-12) program prepares a student to receive an Earth Science 6-12 license in the state of Tennessee.
+The B.S. in Science Education (Secondary Earth Science) program prepares a student to receive an Earth Science 6-12 license in the state of Tennessee.
 Click here for additional details about Tennessee licensure requirements.

 Who the Program is For: